 On March 23, 2016, the Company announced the completion of a geophysical program at Hook-Carter.
 Work consisted of an advanced combined airborne and ground Sub-Audio Magnetic Transient Electromagnetic (HeliSAM TEM) geophysical survey conducted by Gap Discovery Geophysics over the Patterson and Carter Corridors at Hook-Carter.
-The survey lines were flown 100 metres apart with a helicopter-borne transient EM receiver and covered two large areas approximately 3.8 kilometres long by 1.9 kilometres wide (W1/W2 area) and 2.3 kilometres long by 1.9 kilometres of HeliSAM TEM was completed.
+The survey lines were flown 100 metres apart with a helicopter-borne transient EM receiver and covered two large areas approximately 3.8 kilometres long by 1.9 kilometres wide (W1/W2 area) and 2.3 kilometres long by 1.9 kilometres wide (A1 area).
+A total of 115 line kilometres of HeliSAM TEM was completed.